gek169/gek169/README.md

 I have written server backend implementations (some of which are on github) using node, deno, docker, nginx, apache2, and even in plain C.

+I am able to write apps using javascript with electron and node.

 I first learned about web development at university but I have had a lot of fun doing it on my own.
 I have plans to study it further.